devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 🔑 **Key points**

-- GitHub environment allow you to isolate your secrets and tag workflows.
+- GitHub environments allow you to isolate your secrets and tag workflows.
 - Convert your CI workflow to use GitHub environments.

 ---